 Mondo grass is also known as monkey grass.
 It is an evergreen perennial that makes a great groundcover or standalone grass-like plant.
 These plants perform well in almost any soil and lighting condition.
-Mondo grass is a slow growing plant that can be divided to make more of them and requires minimal care once established.
+Mondo grass is a slow growing plant that can be easily propagated by division and requires minimal care once established.
 A truly attractive and outstanding landscape plant with a multitude of uses, it is well worth the gardener’s time to learn how to grow mondo grass.

 Mondo Grass Information